Bethesda Tutorial Creation Kit Interface

 - Press "Y".
 This cycles through a few pre-set camera angles, and otherwise works exactly like "T".
-Easy to remember because they're right next to each other.
+Easy to remember because they're right next to each other (assuming a QWERTY keyboard).
 Convenient!

 - Use the mouse wheel to zoom the camera in or out.

 Now we'll try orbiting the camera.
 With any object(s) selected hold "Shift" while moving the mouse to rotate the camera around the object in any direction.
 The selection will always remain in the center of your view.
 With nothing selected, the camera will rotate around itself.
 This can be useful for advanced users, but will probably be disorienting to beginners, and is not usually needed.